How to see Rome, Italy, like a local

 “Alexandra Boutique (Via dei Colli Portuensi, 130) is a store full of sought-after pieces thanks to the continuous research of its owner – look out for the brand ATIR’E ROME, a modern classic collection that will elevate your wardrobe.
 Gibot (Via Nomentana, 457) is a boutique for every price range, stocking cool emerging labels to top luxury designers.
 For rare finds from budding designers, Mad Zone (Via Ippolito Nievo, 56/58) needs to be on your must-visit list.
 And Rever (Via Pompeo Magno, 90) is where quality meets charm: here you can find amazing pieces for the everyday, and an Italian brand I love, 24.25clothing!
 For tech gadgets, interior design pieces and everyday objects with an extra gear, you can’t go wrong with Tech It Easy (Via Domenico Chelini, 19).”

-5 unique sites to see in Rome
+Five unique sights to see in Rome

 Of course you'll want to pop by the Colosseum and Spanish steps, but there's so much more to see in Rome if you step off the beaten path just a bit.
 Here are five hidden gems the locals love...

-1. Janiculum Hill (above) A beautiful area often missed by travel guides, Janiculum Hill is located south of Vatican City.
+2. Janiculum Hill A beautiful area often missed by travel guides, Janiculum Hill is located south of Vatican City.
 It can be reached on foot, albeit with a bit of a climb, but the views are worth it.
 A startlingly quiet area, it’s the perfect way to escape the city.

 3. Antica Farmacia della Scala The upper floor of Farmacia Santa Maria della Scala takes you back to the 17th century – when it was the pharmacy of the Papal Court.
 Still run by Carmelite monks, they guide you through the space graced with hand-labelled bottles and frescoed ceilings.